blackbird71SR/Hello-World/README.md

 - [x] **VB.NET**

+- [x] **VHDL**

+VHDL is a hardware description language used in electronic design automation to describe digital and mixed-signal systems such as field-programmable gate arrays and integrated circuits.
+VHDL can also be used as a general purpose parallel programming language

 - [x] **Whitespace**

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.